 - Any information, warning, or error messages

-- Hyperlinks to output reports or files, such as PDF or HTML documents, which will open in your default system application
+- Links to output reports or files, such as PDF or HTML documents, which will open in your default system application

 If you open the project at a later time to continue your work, all of your geoprocessing history will be available for review.
 You can easily reopen and run any of the tools in the history by double-clicking the entry.
 If you do not want the geoprocessing history maintained with a project, you can remove it.
-To remove individual history entries, right-click an entry and select Remove.
-To clear all of the geoprocessing history or entries with errors, right-click the Geoprocessing History node and select Clear History or Remove Items With Errors.
+To remove individual tools, right-click an entry and select Remove.
+Single or multiple selected history entries can also be removed using the Remove button.

 Automate your geoprocessing work

-- Right-click any geoprocessing history entry and select Copy Python command to copy the geoprocessing tool command with all parameter settings as a Python snippet which can be inserted into a script or the Python window.
+- Right-click any geoprocessing history entry and select Copy Python command to copy the geoprocessing tool command as a Python snippet.
+You can also directly add the Python snippet from a history entry to the Python window using the command Send To Python Window .

 Share your analysis

-Geoprocessing history plays an integral role when sharing your analysis as either a geoprocessing package or a web tool.
+Geoprocessing history plays a key role when sharing your analysis as either a geoprocessing package or a web tool.
 Any analysis you wish to share must first have been run successfully and logged in your geoprocessing history.